-Here’s the latest on Singapore and Hong Kong has established its first two-way Air Travel Bubble for travellers to fly between the two city-states – here’s what we know so far!
+Here’s the latest on Singapore and Hong Kong’s highly anticipated two-way Air Travel Bubble for travellers to fly between the two city-states.

-Those living in Singapore and Hong Kong will be allowed to fly between the two cities starting 22 November 2020.
-Travellers who are keen to hop on a getaway will not be subjected to Stay-Home Notices (SHN) and controlled itineraries among other benefits, but a negative COVID-19 polymerase chain reaction (PCR) test will be required.
+Based on previous discussions, when the travel bubble eventually launches, travellers who are keen to hop on a getaway will not be subjected to Stay-Home Notices (SHN) or controlled itineraries among other benefits — however, a negative COVID-19 polymerase chain reaction (PCR) test will be required.
 Keep this page on tab for constant updates on the SG-HK travel bubble.

 Guides to Resuming International Travel: